knutwalker/typed-actors/docs/src/tut/typed-actor.md

 ```

 Please be aware of a ~~bug~~ feature that wouldn't fail on non-exhaustive checks.
 If you use guards in your matchers, the complete pattern is optimisiticaly treated as exhaustive; See [SI-5365](https://issues.scala-lang.org/browse/SI-5365), [SI-7631](https://issues.scala-lang.org/browse/SI-7631), and [SI-9232](https://issues.scala-lang.org/browse/SI-9232).
-Note the failing non-exhaustiveness warning in the next example.
+Note the missing non-exhaustiveness warning in the next example.

 ```tut
 val False = false